10900NAT Graduate Diploma of Counselling (Christian)

 Study Commitment and course duration

-The 10900NAT Graduate Diploma of Counselling (Christian) consists of 12 units in total — 8 core units and 4 elective units.
+The Graduate Diploma of Counselling consists of 10 units in total —6 core units and 4 elective units and is delivered over 24 months.

 All teaching is delivered online, with each unit including two 2-hour live classes at the beginning of each term to support learning and engagement.